syyePhenomenol/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

 ## Unresolved Notes

+Anything that doesn't have ObstacleSaveInfo likely also needs permant obstacle handling.

+The following areas have only complex obstacles unhandled.

 ### Bone_Bottom
     - Bonegrave__door1: Still needs permanent obstacle handling.
 Need to handle door staying open when entering from any transition.
     - Bonegrave__left1: Still needs permanent obstacle handling.